 If your celebrant gets sick there’s a process for transferring the ceremony script and legal documents prepared.
 Laura has a network of like-minded celebrants that she can call-on to assist in times like these.
 Or, if you would prefer to find your own replacement celebrant, Laura will refund your balance payment.
 The booking payment is retained to cover legal paperwork, meeting(s) and work already completed.

-What happens if we (or one of our witnesses) get sick?
+What happens if we (or one of our guests) feel unwell?

 Can I postpone my wedding because of COVID-19?

+Yes.
 Your legal paperwork is valid for up to 18-months from the date of first signing and can easily be transferred to another date.
 Any preparatory work already completed can also be deferred.
-Rescheduling usually incurs a fee, however this is currently being waived.
+Rescheduling may incur a fee.
 Please coordinate with your celebrant, venue and other suppliers to find a date that works to ensure your dream wedding will still go ahead.

 Why are weddings linked to the spread Coronavirus?